A Concept Reloaded (2017)

 Text Bonaventure Soh Bejeng Ndikung

-Eight years after the inception of SAVVY Contemporary, it is worth rearviewing at the agencies and ambitions, agitations and turbulences, missions and visions that led to its founding, it is worth deliberating on the beaten and unbeaten tracks we strode and stumbled upon, as well as stating the challenges of the past and the status quo, and redefining the causes and courses.
+Eight years after the inception of SAVVY Contemporary: The Laboratory of Form-Ideas, it is worth rearviewing at the agencies and ambitions, agitations and turbulences, missions and visions that led to its founding, it is worth deliberating on the beaten and unbeaten tracks we strode and stumbled upon, as well as stating the challenges of the past and the status quo, and redefining the causes and courses.

 SAVVY Contemporary has defined as one of its focal points the urge to deliberate, experiment and experienciate on issues of conviviality and hospitality.
 Taking into consideration the rise of xenophobic and racial violence, widening gaps in class and economic realities, revamped hegemonial structures over the last years and decades, the necessity to reflect about hospitality seems to be more important than ever.
 We actively and performatively try out strategies of ignoring, abrogating, neutralizing those distances and impediments between the self and the ego, the self and the other, or basically negating the existence of self and other, as categories of differentiation.
 A possible method of realizing the aforementioned is a practice of radical conviviality and sharing.